 AI chatbots have changed this.
 And I don't mean the clunky decision-tree bots from 2020 that made everyone want to throw their laptop out a window.
 I mean modern AI assistants built on large language models, trained on your actual business data, capable of holding real conversations with your customers.

 I build and deploy these chatbots for my clients.
-I've watched the numbers.
-In this article, I'll break down five specific ways an AI chatbot for small business saves 15+ hours per week, share the ROI math I've seen play out in practice, and answer the objections I hear most often.
+In this article, I'll break down five specific ways an AI chatbot saves small businesses serious time every week, share the ROI math backed by industry research, and answer the objections I hear most often.

 Why Is Small Business Customer Service So Hard?